alexdarland/socket-battle-client/readme.md

 A game consists of 300 rounds to ensure that you have enough data to predict patterns and adjust your strategy.

-All players will get a randomised position on the board each round and you can only choose tiles with points beside your own tile.

 ## Ok, that's fine...
 So how do I write my algorithm?
 In the root folder of this project you will find a file called logic.js.
 This is where you'll create your algorithm magic! :D